microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 ```

 #### IProbingRequestFactory
 [IProbingRequestFactory](xref:Microsoft.ReverseProxy.Service.HealthChecks.IProbingRequestFactory) creates active health probing requests to be sent to destination health endpoints.
-It can take into account considers `ActiveHealthCheckOptions.Path`, `DestinationConfig.Health`, and other configuration settings to construct probing requests.
+It can take into account `ActiveHealthCheckOptions.Path`, `DestinationConfig.Health`, and other configuration settings to construct probing requests.

 The below is a simple example of a customer `IProbingRequestFactory` concatenating `DestinationConfig.Address` and a fixed health probe path to create the probing request URI.